osamafityani/SummaryDo/README.md

 ## contents
-* The vision
+* Vision
 * Summary
 * Algorithms
 * Code
-* chrome extension
+* Chrome extension
-* design
+* Sesign
-* API
+* REST API
-* future look
+* Future look
 * How to run the extension
 * Demo Video

-## The vision
+## Vision

-A program that can summarize any product page into small , simple and informatic design with few sentences which can be read or listened to in order to help various people during browsing in different ways .
+A program that can summarize any webpage page into a small , simple and informatic design with few sentences which can be read or listened to in order to help various people during browsing in different ways.

-## summary
+## Summary

 ![summary logo](https://user-images.githubusercontent.com/71225087/93217463-c6fc2580-f771-11ea-9a33-df3a6548c8e6.png)

-The model will summsrize a web page text after shading it  . post the summarization a voice will read the new text to the browsers enabling customers  save : time , efort and help elders or people with disabilties to have the greatest experince .
+The model will summsrize a web page text after highlighting it.
+After the summarization a voice agent will read the new text, saving customers time and effort.
+And it help elders or people with disabilties to have the greatest experince .

 *  until now it can just speak english